y-mai/Testing/README.md

 # Testing
-Testing for git functions of cooperation
+Testing for git functions of cooperation.

-Update for testing the commit function.
+Replace this line for creating conflicts.

 Test for merge conflicts.